 By working within the communities with trained care givers, we help to alleviate the suffering of the bedridden or those who cannot get to the clinic by administering medical care to elderly and chronic patients in their own homes on a regular basis through the medical program.
 Through home assistance, a nutrition program, physio visits, home based care, supports groups and transport to the clinics we enable the care these patients desperately need.

 Improving the general health of the community and passing on knowledge of positive and healthy living to the people will greatly improve the quality of life of the people living in the rural communities surrounding St Lucia.
-We help by educating people through these projects, a ripple effect will occur and eventually create a more health conscious community.
+To ensure the sustainability and longevity of the African Impact Foundation during COVID-19, donations made via this page as of April 10, 2020, will be used to support all of our projects and operations across Southern and Eastern Africa.